 "Our 2011 family polka.
 We do this annually.
 It started in 1978 when my late Grandfather held them for he and my Grandmother's wedding anniversary.
 They used to have one every 5 years.
 My Grandfather passed away a few months after our 1998 polka.
 In 2003 the Grandkids got together and decide that the tradition of grandkids dancing with their grandparents, aunts with nephews, uncles with nieces, and cousins with cousins had to continue.
 In 2008 we decided to have them annually (because we know our time together is limited).
 For our 2011 polka we purchased a t-shirt for all family members.
 The dance hall was full of the bright red shirts.
 The shirts featured the old schoolhouse/dance hall on the back.
 They were a hit for the family, the polka band, and the owners of the dance hall.
 The shirts looked sharp and we have returned to Custom Ink for our 2013 shirts. "

-The Bride Cuts The Pig! by The Pig Kahuna - about 1 year ago
+The Bride Cuts The Pig! by The Pig Kahuna - over 1 year ago

 "We are The Pig Kahuna, New England's premier provider of pig roasts.
 We cater MANY weddings and started a tradition years ago where the bride has to cut the head off of the roasted pig.
 The reason for this is that it's a reminder for the groom of what will happen if he becomes "pig headed" during the marriage. :-) In this collage is a picture of our most recent bride with her groom "anxiously" looking on.
 It's always a lot of fun and is now even MORE fun when sporting our new CustomInk tshirts!"